stijn-dejongh/lovecraft_public_domain/raw_converts/ms.md

 any of the things he's been carving these past weeks!
 A realist, eh?
 Well--the new statuary won't lack any realism!
 I found the formula in a manuscript insert opposite page 679 of the   Book.
 From the handwriting I judge it was put there by my great-grandfather Bareut Picterse Van Kauran--the one who disappeared from New Paltz in 1839.
-I&auml;!
+Iä!
 Shub-Niggurath!
 The Goat with a Thousand Young!

    "To be plain, I've found a way to turn those wretched rats into stone